1949 Northern Ireland general election explained

 The 1949 Northern Ireland general election was held on 19 February 1949.
 The election became known as the Chapel-gate election because collections were held at churches in the Republic of Ireland to support the Nationalist Party campaign.[3]
 [4]

 The election was held just after the Republic of Ireland's declaration of a republic.
 The Unionists were able to use their majority in the Parliament of Northern Ireland to schedule the election at a time when many Protestants felt uneasy about events taking place south of the border, and as a result might be more likely to vote Unionist than for Labour candidates.
-This appears to have been borne out in the collapse of the Labour vote; the party lost all of its seats in the Commons, and would not return to the Parliament until 1958.
+This appears to have been borne out in the collapse of the Labour vote; the party lost both of its 2 seats in the Commons, and would not return to the Parliament until 1958.

 20 MPs were elected unopposed, most of them Ulster Unionists.